 Underwriting Assistant Salary

 Underwriting Assistants in the United States can expect wages of $41K per year on average.
 In the world of Underwriting Assistants, overall income ranges from $30K near the bottom to $57K at the top; this can include more than $5K from bonuses and more than $4K from profit sharing in exceptional cases.
 This group's pay is mainly influenced by the company, followed by the particular city and years of experience.
 Most Underwriting Assistants survey respondents are women (76 percent).
 A large number have medical and dental plans, and a fair number have vision insurance.
 Though the majority of Underwriting Assistants do not report high levels of job satisfaction, most are moderately content with their role.
-Respondents to the PayScale salary survey provided the data for this report.

 Job Description for Underwriting Assistant